 Olly Wicken is an award-winning writer – for books, magazines, radio, websites, blogs and podcasts.

-He’s created and written the Hornet Heaven podcast about Watford FC.
-The audio sitcom won the silver award for Best Sport Podcast at the British Podcast Awards 2017.
+He’s created and written the Hornet Heaven podcast about life as fan of Watford Football Club.
+This audio sitcom won the silver award for Best Sport Podcast at the British Podcast Awards 2017.